Frobenius sign separation for abelian varieties

 \end{remark}

-Let us fix $a=1/4$ (in fact, we could take any value $a\in (0,1/4]$, the particular choice of $a$ affecting only the implied constant in the $O$-notation in the subsequent results).
+Going back to the argument using Bach's kernel, we fix $a=1/4$ in \eqref{equation: Bkernel}.
+In fact, we could take any value $a\in (0,1/4]$, the particular choice of $a$ affecting only the implied constant in the $O$-notation in the subsequent results.
 In order to lighten the notation, for $r\geq 1$, let us set

-Here, $\alpha_{\p,j,+}$ (resp. $\alpha_{\p,j,-}$) denote the reciprocal roots of $L_\p(T,\chi_+)$ (resp. $L_\p(-T, \chi_-)$). \begin{proposition} Let $\chi$ be a virtual selfdual character of $\ST(A)$.
+Here, $\alpha_{\p,j,+}$ (resp. $\alpha_{\p,j,-}$) denote the reciprocal roots of $L_\p(T,\chi_+)$ (resp. $L_\p(T, \chi_-)$). \begin{proposition} Let $\chi$ be a virtual selfdual character of $\ST(A)$.
 Assuming Conjecture~\ref{conjecture: GRH} for each of the irreducible constituents of $\chi$, we have

 \end{proposition}

 \begin{proof} By logarithmically differentiating, integrating, and applying \eqref{equation: Bkernel}, we obtain

 Observe that